LuckyX182/Filament_sensor_simplified/README.md

 * user-friendly and easy to configure
 * runs on OctoPrint 1.3.0 and higher

+**NOTE: this plugin won't work if you use OctoPrint only to start printing from SD card**

 ## Setup

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html)